 Meet the acts competing in the Eurovision Song Contest 2019

-From international X Factor acts to Sandstorm star Durade, here are all the songs and performers to expect in Tel Aviv 2019
+From international X Factor acts and All Together Now winners to Sandstorm star Darude, here are all the songs and performers to expect in Tel Aviv 2019

 Eurovision 2019: it’s getting very close.
 With the days counting down until the competition’s final in Tel Aviv, Israel on 18th May, countries across the continent and beyond are revealing who will represent them on the biggest musical stage in Europe.